shred/acme4j/src/site/markdown/usage/authorization.md

 This is a very simple example.
 You should limit the number of loop iterations, and abort the loop when the status should turn to `INVALID`.
 If you know when the CA server actually requested your response (e.g. when you notice a HTTP request on the response file), you should start polling after that event.

+`update()` may throw an `AcmeRetryAfterException`, giving an estimated time in `getRetryAfter()` for when the challenge is completed.
+You should then wait until that moment has been reached, before trying again.
+The challenge state is still updated when this exception is thrown.

 As soon as all the necessary challenges are `VALID`, you have successfully associated the domain with your account.

 If your final certificate will contain further domains or subdomains, repeat the authorization run with each of them.